jackie-ho/car-repository/resources/04-workflow-and-dev-tools/WDI-terminal-navigating-the-file-system-lesson/readme.md

 - Be comfortable navigating between folders on the command line
 - Take a look at some simple keyboard shortcuts to practice: [CLI Shortcuts](https://gist.github.com/alexpchin/01caa027b825d5f98871)

-> Note: Much of this content will be review from the prework students completed before the course began.
-We'll be practicing and reviewing some of the things they've learned, and diving into some additional ways to customize their command line.

 ## What is a GUI (pronounced gooey)?
 Intro (5 mins)